Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

 \begin{subsection}{Indistinguishability}

 Indistinguishability metrics indicate whether the adversary can distinguish between two items of interest (such as recipients of a message, or sensitive attributes in a database).
 Many of these metrics are associated with privacy mechanisms that provide formal privacy guarantees.
-Most metrics have a binary outcome indicating whether the guarantees are fulfilled or not.
+While many come from the database domain, they have also found application in communication systems, location-based systems, and smart metering.